 While others can supply milk for two infants at a time, others may fall short and desperately try to provide a sufficient amount just to fill one serving.
 Mixed feeding is the next best thing for me (mixed, meaning alternate breast milk and formula, not combined in a bottle).
 Make an informed choice.
 If all else fails, then I say go for formula.
 To each her own.
 Let's not judge.

 More questions like 'How long?', 'How much milk?'

 It is inevitable among new moms to compare notes about their nursing experiences.
 To quote Ms. Daphe Osena-Paez, "it's not a competition...".
-No thanks to those who can be so judgmental and belittling know-it-all, making other moms feel less able.
+No thanks to those who can be so judgmental and belittling, making other moms feel less able.
 Believe me, I was so clueless on nursing my first baby that the frustration really got to me.
 On top of that, I was a shocked and unprepared emergency C-section patient!
-I was still thankful that I was "loaded" with milk to give, though I can't breastfeed the first time.
+I was still thankful that I was "loaded" with milk to feed my child, though I failed to breastfeed the first time.

 I was one of those who cannot nurse in open public.
 I'm shy :-)